saliola/contributing-to-sage/index.md

 ## Tips and Tricks

-### checkout code from an old ticket without recompiling for hours
+### Checkout an old ticket without recompiling for hours

 If you checkout the branch associated with a ticket using the command
 ```
 git trac checkout TICKETNUMBER
 ```
 then your version of Sage will coincide with the version of Sage on which the branch is based.
-The big drawback here is that `make build` will compile an older version of Sage, which can take a very, very long time.
+The main drawback here is that `make build` will compile an older version of Sage, which can take a very, very long time.

 Instead, you can attempt to merge the branch with the most recent version of